 The inventory includes also a list of the main scoreboards and indicator sets disseminated by the Commission services, often based on a mix of indicators derived from Eurostat data, from their own data collections or from third party sources.

-Memorandums of Understanding established with services of the Commission
+Memoranda of Understanding established with services of the Commission

-Memorandums of Understanding are key management tools that help both services to manage mutual expectations and prioritise their needs and level of service, while ensuring consistency of statistical activities across the Commission and fulfilment of the coordination role of Eurostat.
+Memoranda of Understanding are key management tools that help both services to manage mutual expectations and prioritise their needs and level of service, while ensuring consistency of statistical activities across the Commission and fulfilment of the coordination role of Eurostat.
 They also improve transparency as they clarify the commitments and the accountability of each side.
-Memorandums of Understanding may also contain specific arrangements for pre-release access under strict conditions and in accordance with the Protocol on impartial access to Eurostat data for users.
+Memoranda of Understanding may also contain specific arrangements for pre-release access under strict conditions and in accordance with the Protocol on impartial access to Eurostat data for users.